 Boston, MA

-Boston is the best city for hockey fans, and it’s home to the Boston Bruins, which has the most regular season wins in NHL history.
+Boston is the best city for hockey fans, and it’s home to the Boston Bruins, which has the fifth-most regular season wins in NHL history.
 The Bruins have also won 20 division titles and have taken home six Stanley Cups, giving Boston the third-most of any city.

 Boston also does well when it comes to NCAA hockey.
 It has three Division 1 teams, the Boston College Eagles, Boston University Terriers, and Northeastern University Huskies.
 Collectively, these teams have brought Boston 10 NCAA titles, the most of any city, with the wins split between Boston College and Boston University.